Roger Federer to skip 2017 French Open

 "I will miss the French fans, who have always been so supportive and I look forward to seeing them at Roland Garros next year."

 This isn't the first long absence for Federer.
-In 2016, he missed the last six months of the season with a knee injury.
+He missed the last six months of the 2016 season with a knee injury.

 Federer, who started off this season by winning the Australian Open, Indian Wells and the Miami Open, has won the French Open once, in 2009.

-The withdrawal of Federer further solidifies nine-time champion Rafael Nadal as the favorite to win at Roland Garros, the Paris stadium where the tournament takes place.
+The withdrawal of Federer further solidifies nine-time champion Rafael Nadal as the favorite to win at Roland Garros.
 Nadal is undefeated on clay this season, having won the Madrid Open title Sunday.